vichandra/CSE-15L-Report/Lab1.md

 the ls commands lists the files or subdirectories that they are currently in.
 If current directory is home for example, ls will lists all files or directories within home.
 ![Image](https://cdn.discordapp.com/attachments/974137838180380672/1196999965097087107/Screenshot_2024-01-11_at_9.08.19_AM.png?ex=65b9ac16&is=65a73716&hm=7301e624ee19f14ab603fead049e467af292df492590a4e90a679fc7ed687a7a&)

+if the ls command is provided a directory as an argument, it will lists the contents of the directory which may include files or other directories contained within it.
+That is what is happening when we provided lecture1 as an argument to the ls command.

 ![Image](https://cdn.discordapp.com/attachments/974137838180380672/1196999965394878554/Screenshot_2024-01-11_at_9.08.55_AM.png?ex=65b9ac16&is=65a73716&hm=ebe23c6954b4827c360af71fa57542f49c794a44c6786f17d0e95e3ba59180f7&)

+it appears that when the ls command is provided a file through a path, it lists the path again.
+This makes sense because the point of ls is to litteraly list the contents.
 ![Image](https://cdn.discordapp.com/attachments/974137838180380672/1197000003651112970/Screenshot_2024-01-11_at_9.12.35_AM.png?ex=65b9ac20&is=65a73720&hm=e316879ac120b71857646818e42146815d4d5537df086633b90b501a09ec2a58&)

+When using the cat command with a path to a file as an argument, the command will allow you to see the contents of the file. in this case, it allows us to see the contents of Hello.java

 ![Image](https://cdn.discordapp.com/attachments/974137838180380672/1196999966317617173/Screenshot_2024-01-11_at_9.12.17_AM.png?ex=65b9ac17&is=65a73717&hm=9118927db0e9738bd4d70d9b5e61ed712b8c664a70aab129a3c448eada51b3e8&)

+Typing in cat with no arguments it has nothing to read from the terminal, so it displays nothing.

 ![Image](https://cdn.discordapp.com/attachments/974137838180380672/1197000003441410109/Screenshot_2024-01-11_at_9.12.29_AM.png?ex=65b9ac20&is=65a73720&hm=bbe74e68bf6602017552ca4f7bba3756faccfbd762a2239fe2f17c483a069595&)

+if we give a directory to cat as an argument, it will confirm that is it a directory.
+It is not an error, it's just meant to display files on the command line, and you cannot display a directory on the command line with cat.